Frequently Asked Questions

 Why does my water utility need a program?

-Title 51 of the Louisiana Administrative Code requires that all owners or persons in responsible charge of water systems take all measures necessary in secure and ensure compliance with the code.
+Title 51 of the Louisiana Administrative Code requires all owners or persons in charge of water systems take all measures necessary to ensure compliance with the code.
 The code further addresses the prohibition of cross connections and connections with unsafe water sources.
 The only sure way to document compliance with the code is to develop and implement a cross connection and backflow prevention program.

 What is the penalty for noncompliance?